Resources and Support

 Connect with local businesses and suppliers

 - Gippsland Business Connect (GBC) is a digital community and noticeboard that allows business to business connections to occur.
-List your business, network with others, share announcements and events, learn from articles written by the experts in their fields and find local suppliers for the things your business needs.
+List your business, network with others, share announcements and events, learn from articles written by the experts in their fields and find local suppliers.
 Sign-up to Gippsland Business Connect to publish your projects and connect with local suppliers.

 - Industry Capability Network (ICN) is an online business network that introduces companies to projects large and small.
 Tender opportunities are listed and businesses are supported to access these tenders through the ICN Gateway.
 The ICN also administers the Victorian Industry Participation Policy (VIPP) on behalf of the Victorian Government.
 Sign-up to the Industry Capability Network to search tender opportunities or to identify yourself as a supplier.